Chart Color Schemes

 Infrastructure

-Dernancourt has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Dernancourt has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Four projects identified by AreaSearch are expected to impact the area: Modbury Hospital Redevelopment, Thorndon Park Reserve Master Plan Implementation (ongoing), Newton Village Shopping Centre Expansion, and Highbury Aqueduct Reserve Master Plan Implementation.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects that may affect this region.
+Notable projects are Modbury Hospital Redevelopment, Thorndon Park Reserve Master Plan Implementation (ongoing), Newton Village Shopping Centre Expansion, and Highbury Aqueduct Reserve Master Plan Implementation.
+The following details these projects, focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.